All Posts

 Your key never leaves your browser.
 The encrypted data on our infrastructure is indistinguishable from random noise without the correct key.

-Digital legacy is inherently a long-term problem.
-You need to trust that your files will be safe not just today, but years from now — potentially after you're no longer around to manage them.
+Personal data continuity is inherently a long-term problem.
+You need to trust that your files will be safe not just today, but years from now — potentially in situations where you cannot manage them yourself, such as extended absences, planned handovers to trusted contacts, or the broader category sometimes called digital legacy planning.

 Zero-knowledge architecture removes the need to trust any single company.
 Your files are encrypted, distributed across decentralized networks, and only accessible with the correct cryptographic key.
 That's a guarantee that doesn't depend on a company staying honest, solvent, or even operational.